Associate of Science

 - August 15-31 for a January start in the Generic option

 The application will be available only during these application windows.
-It will be available via a link provided on the nursing web home page.
+It will be available via a link provided in the Online Application section.
 During the May application period, there is a separate application for each option.